How to Setup a Replicated GlusterFS Cluster on AWS EC2

 sudo systemctl start glusterd sudo systemctl status glusterd

-1. Form node1 execute the following command to create a trusted storage pool with node2.
+1. From node1 execute the following command to create a trusted storage pool with node2.

 sudo gluster peer probe node2